[MENU]

 • Upcoming Courses

 • Initial credentialing programs (EMR, EMT, Advanced EMT, and Paramedic) may have additional fees and requirements (see above).
-If you do not receive confirmation of registration within 48-hours of submission, contact the EMS Program Director at rw08276@martincc.edu.
+If you do not receive confirmation of registration within 48-hours of submission, contact the EMS Program Director.

 • Meet The Director